krishang118/krishang118/README.md

 # Hey, Welcome!

-I'm Krishang, a curious and passionate developer dedicated to creating innovative and efficient solutions.
-My repositories showcase a blend of full-stack applications, AI/machine learning projects, and algorithmic work.
+I'm **Krishang**, a curious and passionate developer dedicated to creating innovative and efficient solutions.
+My repositories feature a blend of AI/machine learning and data-driven projects, full-stack apps, and algorithmic work.

-Feel free to browse my repositories and don't hesitate to reach out if you have any questions or collaboration ideas.
+Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas.

 **Connect with me:**